taimoor6864/Noised-Foveation/README.txt

 You are free to use and modify this code as you wish subject to credits.
 Copyright (c) 2020 by Taimoor Tariq, Cara Tarhan Tursun and Piotr Didyk

 The file example.m provides and example of how to use the code.
 The code has been designed to work on 4K images.
-The parameters for the synthesis can be adjusted in the 'noise_enhancement.m' file as per requirements.
+The parameters for the synthesis can be adjusted in the 'noise_enhancement.m' file as per requirements and/or for calibration.

 NOTE: make sure that your MATLAB is set-up for using MEX files and you have the standard 'mex.hpp', 'mexAdapter.hpp' files ready for use.